pomegstar/Automation-Projects/AutoDocsToPDF/README.md

 ### 3. Add the Script
 - Copy AutoDocsToPDF.gs file's script and paste it in the editor.
 Remove any code from the editor before pasting (if any).
-- Replace 'YOUR_DOCUMENT_ID' with your actual Google Docs file ID (you can get it from the URL).
-Look at the URL in the address bar of your browser.
+- Replace ```'Your-google-docs-document-ID'``` in line **5** with your actual Google Docs document ID (you can get it from the URL).
+- Look at the URL in the address bar of your browser.
 The URL will look something like this:
 ```https://docs.google.com/document/d/1A2B3C4D5E6F7G8H9I/edit```
 In this example, the Document ID is the long string between /d/ and /edit.
 So, for the URL above, the Document ID is:
 ```1A2B3C4D5E6F7G8H9I```